TeaJhay/Hyprland-Dots-LB/README.md

 ### TO-DO LIST (TeaJhay)

-- Change swww to awww
-- Add hyprpaper & mpvpaper authoritative script to allow video and monitor specific wallpapers
+- Add Waypaper to scripts. waypaper --restore on boot and change scripts to just open it.
+Window rules too.
-- fix pkexec/polkit/timeshift (specifically for my setup)
+- fix pkexec/polkit/timeshift (specifically for my setup).
+Goal is to use hyprpolkit
-- include NvChad installation
+- include NvChad installation and some setup.
 - adjust and fix soome gaming specific stuff (pls playnite 2026)
 - other various configuration choices (keybinds, firefox, thunderbird, etc)
-- look into migrating from rofi to wofi and waybar to quickshell.
+- look into migrating from rofi to wofi and waybar to quickshell. (thank you Jak and Dwilliams)
 - investigte radial menu options - similar to [SNMenu](https://github.com/Sleep-No-More/SNMenu) but for general options.
+(This looks to be limited, but would be so useful)
+- Some QT theme stuff.
+Try and match to Hyprland-dialogue